 }

 In the above example, UserServiceImpl class is the real implementation of the UserService interface, which contains the code to retrieve the user list from the database.
-The UserServiceProxy class is a proxy and it intercepts calls to getUsers().
+UserServiceProxy class is a proxy and it intercepts calls to getUsers().

 If the user list has not already been retrieved, it delegates the call to the UserServiceImpl implementation and caches the result.
 After this, subsequent calls to getUsers() return the cached user list instead of going to the real service.
 This can improve performance by a huge margin.